Gallery-of-Kaeon/Kaeon-FUSION/README.md

 	print sum

-_Super Mode has not been implemented yet._
+_Super Mode is in beta, and cannot support the above example at this time._

 Click [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Samples) for all of our available sample code.